 The following tests and procedures may be used in the staging process:

 - Physical exam and history : An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.
 A history of the patient’s health habits and past illnesses and treatments will also be taken.

 - Lymph node mapping and sentinel lymph node biopsy : Procedures in which a radioactive substance and/or blue dye is injected near the tumor.
 The substance or dye flows through lymph ducts to the sentinel node or nodes (the first lymph node or nodes where cancer cells are likely to have spread).
 The surgeon removes only the nodes with the radioactive substance or dye.
 A pathologist views a sample of tissue under a microscope to check for cancer cells.
 If no cancer cells are found, it may not be necessary to remove more nodes.

-- CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
+- CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the neck, chest, and abdomen, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
 For melanoma, pictures may be taken of the chest, abdomen, and pelvis.